Thanks to some formulas, calculating Google Sheets days between dates has become a breeze.

 Calculate Days Between Dates in Google Sheets for a 360-Day Financial Year

 If you’re working in finance, you may need to calculate days between dates for 12x 30-day periods.
 To do this, you can use the DAYS360 function in Google Sheets.

 The syntax for this method goes as follows:

 With this function, you won’t have to enter the [method] if you’re working with the US version of a 360-day calendar.
 If you use the European method, you have to add TRUE, i.e.:

 For our example, let’s use the US version.

 Unfortunately, to juxtapose the DAYS function.
-DAYS360 uses the start_date first so make sure the oldest date is used first in your formula.
-Other than that you can use the same steps as described above in DAYS to get the result you’re after.
+DAYS360 uses the start_date first, so make sure the oldest date is used first in your formula.
+You can also use the steps described above in DAYS to get the result you’re after.

 Using the MINUS Function to Calculate Days Between Two Dates in Google Sheets